javadevelopr/borderAnalysis/README.md

-# Insight Data Challenge: Border Crossing Analysis
+# Border Crossing Analysis
+(Insight Data Challenge)
 The Bureau of Transportation Statistics regularly makes available data on the number of vehicles, equipment, passengers and pedestrians crossing into the United States by land.

-**For this challenge, we want to calculate the total number of times vehicles, equipment, passengers and pedestrians cross the U.S.-Canadian and U.S.-Mexican borders each month.
-We also want to know the running monthly average of total number of crossings for that type of crossing and border.**
+We want to calculate the total number of times vehicles, equipment, passengers and pedestrians cross the U.S.-Canadian and U.S.-Mexican borders each month.
+We also want to know the running monthly average of total number of crossings for that type of crossing and border.

 ## Input Dataset

-For this challenge, you will be given an input file, `Border_Crossing_Entry_Data.csv`, that will reside in the top-most `input` directory of your repository.
+Found in input/Border_Crossing_Entry_Data.csv

 The file contains data of the form: